-The Weather Station, Toronto’s Tamara Lindeman, will release her self-titled and fourth album on October 6th via Outside Music in Canada, elsewhere on Paradise of Bachelors, and will tour North America this fall.
+The Weather Station, Toronto’s Tamara Lindeman, self-titled and fourth album is now available via Outside Music in Canada, elsewhere on Paradise of Bachelors, and is now on tour

 Listen to The Weather Station’s “Thirty” HERE “a song about joy at the precipice of despair.”